The Prime of Miss Jean Brodie (novel): Plot summary

 The original Brodie set, now aged 17 and in their final year of school, begin to go their separate ways.
 Mary and Jenny leave before taking their exams, Mary to become a typist and Jenny to pursue a career in acting.
 Eunice becomes a nurse and Monica a scientist.
 Rose lands a handsome husband.
 Sandy, with a keen interest in psychology, is fascinated by Mr. Lloyd's stubborn love, his painter's mind, and his religion.
 Sandy and Rose model for Mr. Lloyd's paintings, Sandy knowing that Miss Brodie expects Rose to become sexually involved with Lloyd.
 Rose, however, is oblivious to the plan crafted for her, and so it is Sandy, now 18 and alone with Mr. Lloyd in his house while his wife and children are on holiday, who has exactly such an affair with him for five weeks during the summer.
 Over time, Sandy's interest in the man wanes while her interest in the mind that still loves Jean Brodie grows.

 In the end, Sandy leaves him, adopts his Catholic religion, and becomes a nun.
 Beforehand, however, she meets with Miss Mackay and blatantly confesses to wanting to bring a stop to Miss Brodie.
 She suggests that the headmistress could accuse Brodie of encouraging fascism, and this tactic succeeds.
-Not until her dying moment a year after the end of World War II is Miss Brodie able to imagine that it was Sandy who betrayed her.
+Not until her dying moment, a year after the end of World War II in Europe, is Miss Brodie able to imagine that it was Sandy who betrayed her.
 After her death, Sandy, now called Sister Helena of the Transfiguration and author of The Transfiguration of the Commonplace, maintains that "it's only possible to betray where loyalty is due."
 One day, an enquiring young man visits Sandy at the convent because of her strange book on psychology.
 He enquires about the main influences of her school years, asking her: "Were they literary or political or personal?
 Was it Calvinism?"
 Sandy answers him by saying: "There was a Miss Jean Brodie in her prime."